Supporting people in hospitals across South Australia through vital health and medical research and improved patient care.

 “Medicine has come a long way in the last 50 years and with the generous support of everyone who donated and attended the event, I hope that collectively, we can make a real impact into the future for all patients.”

-Thank you to Theonie for her incredible fundraising efforts – 100% of all funds raised from the aHUS Awareness Ball will go towards eliminating kidney disease and diabetes!
+Thank you to Theonie for her incredible fundraising efforts – all funds raised from the aHUS Awareness Ball will go towards eliminating kidney disease and diabetes!

 If you would like to know how you can host your own fundraiser and raise funds so our researchers continue their fight of improving the lives of everyday Australians please click here.

 Margaret Harrigan was the first person in South Australia to receive an islet transplant as a treatment for her type 1 diabetes.
 Now seven years on from her life-changing procedure, Margaret is living diabetes free, a blessing both herself and her loving husband Kerry could never have imagined. read more

 Could stem cell therapy replace a patient’s dependence on pharmaceutical drugs following an organ transplant?

 It could be possible, thanks to your support and the work of researchers all over the globe, including local Adelaide researcher, Ms Kisha Sivanathan. read more